OjasFlux/PhysiCore/ai_pipeline/preprocessing/README.md

 Total windows   : 501
 ```

-## Microphone

-MAX9814 collection is currently paused.
-The INMP441 + ESP32 + UNO Q hardware communication path has been verified, but the microphone dataset pipeline is pending.

 ## Important

 Do not remove valid sensor zero readings unless a verified data-quality rule requires it.